• Skip to primary navigation

 flour and cacao powder mixed in bowl

-Add the sifted flour mixture and milk to the butter mixture and continue to mix batter on medium speed until all the ingredients come together.
+Add the sifted flour mixture and milk to the butter mixture and continue to mix the batter on medium speed until all the ingredients come together.

 batter for gluten-free chocolate cupcakes inside cupcake tin